Lamn17/DDAL/README.md

 ```

 Results are written to `outputs/selection_benchmark/selection_benchmark.csv`
 and `.md`.
-This benchmark is a controlled candidate-pool measurement, not a
+Random is sampling-only and performs no detector inference; this
-full active-learning round.
+benchmark is not a full active-learning round.

 ## 📊 Outputs and Evaluation